stnorton/prof-website/content/post/socsci-gensim/index.md

 +++
-title = "Socsci Gensim"
-subtitle = ""
+title = "Using Gensim for Social Science" subtitle = "Extracting Most Relevant Documents and Topic Assignments"

 # Add a summary to display on homepage (optional).
 summary = ""